Negeri Sembilan: Transportation

-As in most other Asian cities, driving is the main choice in the state. there are three expressways serving the state, which are PLUS Highway, LEKAS Highway and Seremban–Port Dickson Highway.
+As in most other Asian cities, driving is the main form of transportation in the state. there are three expressways serving the state, which are the PLUS Highway, LEKAS Highway and Seremban–Port Dickson Highway.
+There is the Seremban Inner Ring Road that is a multi-lane ring road highway that connects to the expressways.
 Public transportation covers a variety of transport modes such as bus, rail and taxi.

 For the bus services, it is operated by myBAS in the state.
+There are also 3 lines of free bus services in the Seremban and Jempol districts funded by the state government, now operated by MARA Liner.
+MARA Liner also operated 4 rural routes in Rembau and Tampin districts.

-There are also free bus services in Seremban provided by the state government.
-Seremban has a main bus station which is Terminal One which connects Seremban with major places in Negeri Sembilan such as Kuala Pilah, Bahau, Rembau and Malaysia such as Alor Setar, Ipoh and Melaka.
+Seremban has a main bus station – Terminal One – which connects Seremban with major places in Negeri Sembilan such as Kuala Pilah, Bahau, Rembau and Malaysia such as Alor Setar, Ipoh and Melaka.
 All bus companies that provide bus services are based here.

-For the rail services, Seremban Railway Station is the main station to the state capital - Seremban and part of the Klang Valley Integrated Transit System, while Gemas Railway Station in Tampin District is the interchange between West Coast and East Coast Line.
+For the rail services, Seremban Railway Station is the main station to the state capital.
+Seremban and part of the Klang Valley Integrated Transit System, while Gemas Railway Station in Tampin District is the interchange between West Coast and East Coast Line.
 The KTM Komuter, a commuter rail service, was introduced in 1995 as the first rail transit system to provide local rail services from Negeri Sembilan to Kuala Lumpur and the surrounding Klang Valley suburban areas.
 KTM Komuter's 175 km (109 mi) network in the Central Sector has 53 stations.
 It consists of two cross-city routes, namely the Port Klang Line (Tanjung Malim to Port Klang) and Seremban Line (Batu Caves to Pulau Sebang/Tampin).

 There are no civil airports in the state, while the nearest airport, Kuala Lumpur International Airport (KLIA) at Sepang, Selangor can be accessed via shuttle bus between Nilai Komuter station to the airport.

 Cuisine

-Traditional Negeri Sembilan food is typically very hot and spicy, as one of the ingredients used is the cili padi, one of the hottest types of chili peppers.
-Masak lemak cili api, a type of gulai made with turmeric and cili padi-infused coconut milk (santan), is a trademark dish in the cuisine of the state.
-The Negeri Sembilanese are also known for their penchant for smoked foods (known as salai in Malay), with examples include sembilang salai (smoked catfish), ayam salai (smoked chicken), etc., and these can also be cooked masak lemak cili api-style.
+Traditional Negri food is generally very hot and spicy, as one of the ingredients used is the cili padi, one of the hottest types of chili peppers.
+Masak lemak lada api, a type of gulai made with turmeric and cili padi-infused coconut milk (santan), is a trademark dish in the state's cuisine.
+The Negeri Sembilanese are also known for their penchant for smoked foods (known as salai in Malay), with examples include sembilang salai (smoked catfish) and ayam salai (smoked chicken) and these can also be cooked masak lemak lada api-style.

-Rendang, which is a rich dish of dry braised meat with herbs, spices and coconut milk, is also a well known fare in Negeri Sembilan, and there are variations of it according to the districts where the rendang originated, such as rendang maman from Gemencheh in Tampin District, made with maman leaves.
+Rendang, which is a rich dish of dry braised meat with herbs, spices and coconut milk, is also well known in Negeri Sembilan, and there are variations of it according to the districts where the rendang originated, such as rendang maman from Gemencheh in Tampin District, made with maman leaves.
 Another Negeri Sembilan speciality is lemang, glutinous rice cooked in coconut milk in a bamboo stem over an open fire.
 This is normally served with rendang.